Killpit/gcp-for-blockchain-and-devops/README.md

 ### Virtual Private Cloud (VPC)

 This section includes Virtual Private Cloud (VPC) in Google Cloud Platform.
 Here, you'll learn what is VPC, how to configure a VPC, subnet, route table, enabling to design and maintain VPC infrastructure.
-In addition to learning VPC infrastructure, you'll also learn Google Cloud Networking (VPC).

 ### Cloud DNS

+This section includes an in-depth explanation of Cloud DNS, Google's Domain Name System.

-**Projects**: Configure and manage a domain name using Google Cloud DNS.
+**Projects**: Setting up a domain using Cloud DNS.

 ### Cloud Storage